tpageforfunzies/boulder/README.md

 clone the repo into your go workspace, get into github.com/tpageforfunzies/boulder/ and run `make setup` and then `make basic` and it'll install dependencies and spin up the local web server, visit `localhost:1337/v1/` and see the json response

-you can also run it in a docker container now if you want, something like this'll do it
+if you dont want to set up a go workspace and install go (this will move source and .env into container and build there so don't have to build locally if you dont want to) you can also run it in a docker container, something like this'll do it
 <br>
-build image (this will move source and .env into container and build there so don't have to build locally if you dont want to)
+build image
 <br>
 `docker build -t boulderlinux .`
 <br>